metahkg/metahkg/README.md

 As contrasted with lihkg, metahkg is open to everyone and anyone can create an account with a email address, no matter issued by a university or not.

+## Repos

+This repository is a collection of three submodules:
+- metahkg-web
+- metahkg-server
+- metahkg-links

+They are dependent of one another, and compatibility is guaranteed if they are all on a same branch (i.e. master or dev).

+## Metahkg Api Wrapper

+We have an api wrapper [here](https://gitlab.com/metahkg/metahkg-api) for easily accessing the api.
+Please use the api wrapper with a same version of metahkg-server. [metahkg.org](https://metahkg.org) runs the latest master branch code, while [dev.metahkg.org](https://dev.metahkg.org) runs the dev branch.

 ## Docs

 [Metahkg docs](https://docs.metahkg.org)